 • PK4: Morning or full day classes five days a week with an extended day option to 6 PM

 Play is not only a source of delight for the young child, it’s the basis for academic readiness.
 Preschool is the time for sharing stories, rhyming, and playing with language.
-For building with blocks and for counting games.
-For running and singing.
-For asking questions — lots and lots of questions.
+Our preschool students build with blocks and play counting games.
+They run and sing.
+They ask questions — lots and lots of questions.
 Often working collaboratively in partners and small groups, children use hundreds of artistic languages to explore the answers and respond to what they are learning.
 Our program is inspired by the Reggio-Emilia approach.

 At our preschool, your child will learn how to be part of a community in a place that is both safe and welcoming.
 They’ll be introduced to life skills, like making friends.
-Communicating.
-Apologizing.
-Forgiving.
-And working with others.
+They will engage in communicating and collaborating with others.

 Our teachers create an intentional atmosphere of care and warmth where every child can explore their world and gain the academic and social-emotional skills to succeed in kindergarten.
 Finally, we integrate a life of faith into everything that we do.
 We want children to know God loves them and is with them at all times and in all places.

 At our preschool, we honor the questions of our students.
 We teach them to be researchers and to develop intellectual curiosity.
 Often working collaboratively in partners and small groups, children use hundreds of languages to explore the answers to their questions and respond to what they are learning.
 Some of the many languages our students use to express their learning are drawing, movement, painting, sculpture, collage, blocks, and drama.